Top 10 Best Books for Teens in 2008

 On a bleak February day in 1963 a young American poet died by her own hand, and passed into a myth that has since imprinted itself on the hearts and minds of millions.
-She was and is Sylvia Plath and Your Own, Sylvia is a portrait of her life, told in poems.
+She was and is Sylvia Plath and Your Own, Sylvia is a portrait of her life, from infancy to death by suicide at age 30, told in poems.

 by Llyod Jones